sky-uk/kfp-operator/docs-gen/content/docs/reference/frameworks.md

 The Docker image needs to conform to the correct structure for the KFP Operator to be able to use it.
 See [readme](https://github.com/sky-uk/kfp-operator/blob/master/compilers/README.md) for more information.

-Once the docker image is correctly published to an accessible repository it needs to be configured as an available frameworks for the provider it is to be used in.
+Once the docker image is correctly published to an accessible repository it needs to be configured as an available framework for the provider it is to be used in.
 This is done by creating or adding to the `frameworks` element in the [provider custom resource](../resources/provider/#common-fields).

 Then to use the custom framework in a pipeline simply configure the framework attribute in the [pipeline resource](../resources/pipeline/#fields).